DSloan10/scottish_household_survey_project/README.md

 ![](https://github.com/DSloan10/scottish_household_survey_project/blob/main/presentation_pngs/00533574.jpg)

 Returning to the 95% confidence intervals, the most consistent gap between two groups across the datasets presents itself.
-In many ways this seems like an unsurprising and intuititive insight.
+In many ways this seems like an unsurprising and intuitive insight.

 Taking a single year (2019) as an example, we can see there is perhaps more variation in access at a local authority level than simple population density would suggest: